-Founded by Sir Clive Cowdery (Chair of Trustees) in 2005, the Foundation is led by Torsten Bell (Chief Executive), Gavin Kelly

-(Chair) and David Willetts (President of the Advisory Council and Intergenerational Centre).
+Founded by Sir Clive Cowdery (Chair of Trustees) in 2005, the Foundation is led by Torsten Bell (Chief Executive), Gavin Kelly (Chair) and David Willetts (President of the Advisory Council and Intergenerational Centre).
 Our work is overseen by a board of trustees, and primarily funded by the Resolution Trust.
 We also partner with a range of other organisations and research institutions for project specific work.

-We are a close-knit team of 30 people, normally based in an office in Westminster, next to St James' Park, although we are currently working remotely due to the Covid-19 pandemic.
-We all support each other, work flexibly, and share crossorganisational work.
+We are a close-knit team of 30 people, based in an office in Westminster, next to St James's Park.
+We all support each other, work flexibly, and share crossorganisational work in addition to fulfilling individual responsibilities.

-Working at the Resolution Foundation Kathleen Henehan, Senior Research and Policy Analyst
+Working at the Resolution Foundation

+Kathleen Henehan, Research and Policy Analyst

 "My research is mainly focused on post-16 skills and education: sometimes that includes monitoring regular statistical updates, like the number of people starting apprenticeships or participating in adult education.
-Other times, it's focused on longer-term projects, such as understanding the association between work-related training and changing jobs or getting a pay rise.
+Other times, it's focused on longer-term projects, such as understanding the association between workrelated training and changing jobs or getting a pay rise.